Greetings fellow Earthling!

-3rd-person biotechnograph; written in a 2-dimensional space, read in the 4th dimension:
+3rd-person biotechnograph; written in a 2-dimensional space, reads throughout the 4th dimension:

 An engine, in the following referred to by the term "N'djinn", is a machine designed to convert one form of energy into another.